Mafyuh/Git-Homelab/README.md

 # Auto-Homelab

 Homelab docker-compose environment defined in code.
-Using Drone and Renovate bot for CI along with n8n automation for CD.
+Using Foregjo Actions and Renovate bot for CI along with n8n automation for CD.

 </div>
 <p align="center">